Orienteering game

 • Depending on your chosen character, pace and knowledge of the city, the game can take one to two hours.
 Paused games can be resumed later.

-The game is based on a script written by the winners of the “Journey through medieval Tallinn” contest organised for schools, The Knights of the Sword of Tarvastu Gymnasium I.
+The game is based on a script created by the winners of the “Journey through Medieval Tallinn” school contest: The Knights of the Sword of Tarvastu Gymnasium I. Learn more about the contest HERE

-The contest and making of the video was sponsored by the Estonian Research Council.
+The contest and video production were sponsored by the Estonian Research Council.

 Language editing: Maarja Valk